-- All uses of Reeves’ created music is negotiated on a case-by-case basis.
-All usage must be credited.
-This should be in the form of mentioning ‘The Mr. Reeves Project‘ within credits or by even directly linking to his Soundcloud and Higher Eclectic pages.
+- Usage rights and exclusivity of Reeves’ created music is negotiated on a case-by-case basis.
+All usage must be credited in the form of mentioning ‘The Mr. Reeves Project‘ within in-game credits or by even directly linking to his Soundcloud and Higher Eclectic pages.

 - Reeves finds that creating music under restrictive time conditions is detrimental to the quality, integrity and vision of his work.
 To this end, he prefers that collaborative opportunities provide him with an abundance of time to perform allotted tasks.